Kyle Dake

-Kyle Douglas Dake (born February 25, 1991) is an American freestyle wrestler and graduated folkstyle wrestler who competes at 74 kilograms.
+Kyle Douglas Dake (born February 25, 1991) is an American freestyle wrestler and graduated folkstyle wrestler who competes at 86 kilograms.
 He currently competes in the Cruiserweight division of Real American Freestyle (RAF), where he is the current RAF Cruiserweight Champion.

 Dake is a four-time World Champion, winning back-to-back titles twice, at 79 kilos in 2018 and 2019 and 74 kilos in 2021 and 2022.
 He earned bronze medals at the 2020 Tokyo Olympics and 2024 Paris Olympics.

 In college, he became the third four-time NCAA Division I National Champion in history, and the only one to ever do so in four different weight classes, and without a redshirt season.
 He was named the Dan Hodge Trophy winner and Schalles Award winner as a senior and he also claimed three EIWA titles, competing out of Cornell University.

-Folkstyle
+Trajectory

+Early and high school years

-Dake attended Lansing High School in Lansing, New York.
-As a high school wrestler, he was a two-time NYSPHSAA Division II state champion.
-Dake was also a three-time NHSCA national champion.
+Born in Ithaca, Dake was raised in Lansing, New York, where he started wrestling at the age of four, following in his grandfather's and father's footsteps, both coaches of the sport.
+He went on to attend Lansing High School, where he became a two-time NYSPHSAA Division II state champion for the wrestling program, which was founded by his grandfather.
+With a 224–14 record in-state, Dake was also a three-time NHSCA National champion.

+While Dake was an All-American at the FILA US Freestyle National Championships in multiple occasions, his biggest success in the age-group came in Greco-Roman in 2008 when he became the Junior US National champion and placed fourteenth at the Junior World Championships.
+Afterwards, he committed to Cornell University in October 2008.

+Cornell University

-He competed collegiately at Cornell University.
-Between 2010 and 2013, Dake became only the third wrestler to win four NCAA Division I Wrestling titles.
+With his first season being 2009–2010 and his last 2012–2013, Dake became only the third wrestler to win four NCAA Division I Wrestling titles.
 Among four-time champions, Dake became the first wrestler to win each title in four different weight classes, and the only one to not redshirt a season during his college career.
 Following his senior season, WIN magazine awarded Dake the Dan Hodge Trophy as the most outstanding college wrestler and the Wade Schalles Award for best collegiate pinner.

+Dake notably became a US University National finalist in 2011 and placed fourth at the 2012 US Olympic Team Trials in freestyle during his collegiate career.
+During this run, he remarkably posted wins over NCAA champions J.P O'Connor and David Taylor, as well as multiple-time All-Americans Tyler Caldwell and Nick Marable.

-Freestyle career
+Post-collegiate career

-Age-group

-At the age-group level, Dake focused more in the Greco-Roman discipline, but in freestyle, he was a two–time FILA US National All-American and a Fargo All-American.
-In Greco-Roman, he was a three-time FILA US National finalist, winning the championship in 2008, as well as the US World Team Trials.
-He placed fourteenth at the 2008 Greco-Roman Junior World Championships.